Weekend Challenge: Targeted Forward Head Posture Eliminator

 - Do this “nodding” motion eight to 10 times, or whatever fits your comfort level.

 As you can see, this motion is in direct opposition to FHP, a common but detrimental posture error.
 There are all sorts of counteractive moves you can do to bring your head and neck into alignment, flatten your upper back, and correct FHP.
-You’ll find many such moves in the Densercise™ Epidensity Training System, the perfect companion to the Save Our Bones Program.
+You’ll find many such moves in the Densercise™ Epidensity Training System, the perfect companion to the Osteoporosis Reversal Program.

 Densercise™ addresses the entire skeletal system, including the upper back and neck, and has its basis in Wolff’s Law – the principle that stress on bones from exercise actually stimulates bone growth.
 This law has been demonstrated again and again, affirming the importance of exercise in a bone-building program.
 And for bones to respond to the stress from muscles and gravity, they need to be in proper alignment.
 Densercise™ takes this into account, including stretches and warm-ups that help the bones “get ready” for a workout.

 While the Densercise™ manual is very thorough and includes clear illustrations, if you have any doubts as to the moves or need to see a live person perform the “Densercises,” then you’ll be glad to know that Densercise™ includes an online video collection that you can refer to in order to clarify the moves.